Extra Values - People¶

 The Visibility role can be an existing user role, such as Edit, Attendance, or Membership.
 Or, you can create a new User Role just for this purpose.
 For example: Create the user role of Pastor and assign that role to your ministers for confidential type of data.
 See caution message above.

-Types of Extra Value Data
+Types of Extra Value Data¶

 When creating a new Standard Extra Value, you will have the options defined below.

-Header
+- Header

 This is not an Extra Value, but is actually a header you can use to group sets of Extra Values.

-For example: If you have several Extra Values relating to a person’s Membership, you could have a header named Membership and put all the Extra Values relating to that under that header.
+Example: If you have several Extra Values relating to a person’s Membership, you could have a header named Membership and put all the Extra Values relating to that under that header.

-HTML Editor
+- HTML Editor

-Text (single line)
+- Text (single line)

 This type allows you to create a text field with a field name and various values with one line of text.
 These will not create a dropdown in Search Builder.